OurMachinery/themachinery-books/tutorials/src/creation_graph/custom_gpu_nodes.md

 }
 ```

-This node show you the absolute basics of making a creation graph GPU node.
+This node shows you the absolute basics of making a creation graph GPU node.
 All GPU nodes require two blocks.
-The `function` block is where you actual shader code will end up.
-The `creation_graph_node` is a meta node that defines you node I/O and general information.
+The `function` block is where you put the actual shader code.
+The `creation_graph_node` is a meta node that defines node I/O and general information.

-In this example the `creation_graph_node` has several fields, but more can be defined:
+In this example, the `creation_graph_node` has several fields, but more can be defined:

-- `name` is the unique identifier for you node, it’s a good idea to prefix this with your namespace.
+- `name` must be a unique identifier for the node.
+It’s a good idea to prefix this with your namespace to make sure it doesn't inadvertently collide with nodes created by other people.
-- `display_name` specifies an optional name of the node shown in the editor UI, if this is not defined then the node will get an automatically generated name based on the `name` field.
+- `display_name` is optional and specifies node name to show in the UI.
+If this is empty, a display name will be generated from the `name` field.
 - `category` is an optional path-type string that allows you to group related nodes.
-- `inputs` is an array of input parameters for this node, a type can be specified, but it is not required which allows for generic types.
+- `inputs` is an array of input parameters for the node.
+A type can be specified for each parameter but it is not required.
+If you don't specify a type, the type will be generic.
-- `outputs` is an array of output parameters for this node.
+- `outputs` is an array of output values for the node.

 Note that we didn’t specify a `type` parameter for our input field.
 This makes it a fuzzy input and anything that supports the multiplication operator can be passed.
-Our output parameter does have a `type` field, but instead of defining a fixed type it uses a generic syntax that sets the output type to whatever the input type was.
+Our output parameter does have a `type` field, but instead of defining a fixed type, it uses a generic syntax that sets the output type to whatever the input type was.
 For more information about this syntax see the [Shader System Reference]({{docs}}doc/shader_system_reference.md.html).